juanrojochacon/OxfordHH4b/analysis/README.md

 http://fastjet.hepforge.org/contrib/
 to access the Variable R jets

-* LHAPDFv5

 The config programs for each of these dependencies should be reachable by the makefile.
-You should edit the Makefile samples path to the Dropbox location
+You should edit the Makefile samples path to the location of your samples.

 ************************************

-To compile the variableR example code, type
+To compile and run the code:

-make variableR
+make
+./HH4b

+This runs the analysis code for all the analyses specified in ./src/HH4b.cc.
+The code will output all results to /res/<analysis>/<sample>
+where <analysis> specified the name of the type of analysis, and <sample> refers to the source .lhe file.
+Additionally the "total" "signal" and "background" samples are generated.

 ************************************

+Plotting results
+******************